Skykomish River water or watershed scenery in Washington

 WDFW emergency rules, Gold Bar flow, exact reach, salmon or steelhead status, and access

-Use USGS 12134500 Skykomish River near Gold Bar as the primary mainstem flow check.
+Use USGS 12134500 Skykomish River near Gold Bar as the primary main river flow check.

 Start around Gold Bar and Reiter-area public context, then confirm exact reach rules and parking before fishing.